 Photography by Amy Bartlam | Design by JDP Interiors

 From time to time, I love sitting down with other designers, learning about their past, their work, design process and inspiration as it always inspires me.
-Today, I was lucky enough to sit down with Joyce from JDP Interiors and be able to share her amazing work with you all!
-What I love about Joyce’s work is that it is a mix of modern and traditional elements which creates a blend of timeless and unique designs.
+Today, I was lucky enough to sit down with Joyce Pickens from JDP Interiors and be able to share her amazing work with you all!
+What I love about the work of Joyce Pickens is that it is a mix of modern and traditional elements which creates a blend of timeless and unique designs.
 Today, Joyce Pickens will be sharing her top 5 tips for transitioning your home for the fall.

 Kathy Kuo: Hi Joyce!
 Do you mind telling me a little bit about yourself and what your journey was like in becoming a designer.